 If you are a more advanced user or if your focus is on privacy (and you don’t mind paying a little extra for that), then you can look up the closest ATM, or explore the more private methods on OTC platforms.

-Cryptocurrency exchanges are the most common way to buy bitcoin.
+Cryptocurrency exchanges are the most common way to buy bitcoin or ethereum.
 They work as an intermediary between buyers and sellers, taking commission for the service.
 You may already be familiar with betting exchanges, who function in a similar way by bringing together a backer (someone wanting to bet) and a layer (someone wanting to take a bet).

 Factors you might want to consider when choosing an exchange are security features, history, fees (deposit, withdrawal and trading commission), trading pairs, accepted funding methods and requirements to open an account.
 Generally, buying through a regulated exchange is not really anonymous, as you must submit documents and go through a verification process (KYC) in order to fund your account.